wilsonte-umich/mdi-suite-template/pipelines/README.md

 and portability.
 These might include any program called from the command line or a shell script to do data analysis work.

+### Singularity containers

+When implemented by a tool suite developer, any pipeline can be wrapped into an optional Singularity container to provide complete control over the entirety of the operating system and codebase available to support the pipeline.
+The operating system, e.g., Ubuntu, and system libraries are specified in 'singularity.def', while program dependencies are provided by conda environments pre-installed into the container.

 ## Pipeline construction

 Create one folder in '\<suite\>/pipelines' for each distinct data